Xenoblade Chronicles 2: Gameplay

-Xenoblade Chronicles 2 is an action role-playing game, the third title in the Xenoblade series.
-Similar to previous games, the player controls a main character out of a party of three.
-The game employs an open world design, with a day-and-night time cycle that often affects in-game events, including quests, enemy strength, and item availability.
-Unlike the two previous titles which consisted of a cohesive open world through which player could journey uninterrupted, the game takes place on several lands, between whom the player travels via a fast travel option.
+Xenoblade Chronicles 2 is an action role-playing game, and similar to previous games, the player controls a main character out of a party of three.
+The game is open world and has a day-and-night time cycle that affects in-game events, including quests, enemy strength, and item availability.
+Unlike the two previous titles, which consisted of a cohesive open world, the game takes place on several different Titans which the player travels between using fast travel.

-Different from prior titles, characters in the party also control additional beings known as Blades.
-Each character can only have three Blades active at a time, which determines the character's class, between offensive attacker, healer or defensive tanks.
-The game's Blades and skills are based on eight elements: fire, water, wind, ice, electric, earth, light and dark.
-There are a total of 40 distinctly unique "rare" Blades to collect throughout the base game with an additional 11 being obtainable either through downloadable content or New Game Plus in later patches.
-Most of the game's Blades are not a part of the main story, and can be assigned to any Driver; among those is KOS-MOS from the Xeno sub-series Xenosaga.
+Unlike previous entries, characters in the party also control additional beings known as Blades and can have three Blades active at a time, which determines their class.
+The game's Blades and skills are based on eight elements: Fire, Water, Wind, Ice, Electric, Earth, Light, and Dark.
+There are a total of 40 unique Rare Blades in the base game, with 11 being obtainable through downloadable content and New Game Plus.
+Most of the game's Blades are optional and not obtainable through the main story; among them are KOS-MOS and T-ELOS from the Xeno sub-series Xenosaga.
+The game's Challenge Mode, added through downloadable content, features Shulk and Fiora from Xenoblade Chronicles and Elma from Xenoblade Chronicles X as obtainable Blades.